joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 });
 </script>

 Now that is _awesome_.
-But unfortunately we're not quite done.
+But unfortunately, we're not quite done.
 There are some edge cases we need to deal with.

 ## Resolve bugs